November 2025 Movement Café:

 COP30 Observer TEam

 As of 2024, every annual conference in the denomination has or will name a Conference Caretaker Coordinator, also called Creation Justice Coordinators.
 This important role is already boosting the work and visibility of creation care and justice in the denomination, and gaining the support of agencies such as the Global Board of Church and Society (GBCS).
-This year, four of these Conference Coordinators will be serving as virtual Observers to COP30.
+This year, six of these Conference Coordinators will be serving as virtual Observers to COP30.
 They are:

-Rev. Mel Caraway, through Texas Impact, Horizon Texas Conference
+- Rev. Mel Caraway, through Texas Impact, Horizon Texas Conference

-Rev. Laura Baumgartner, through GBCS, Pacific Northwest Conference
+- Rev. Laura Baumgartner, through GBCS, Pacific Northwest Conference

-Rev. Jonathan Brake, through GBCS, Western North Carolina Conference
+- Rev. Jonathan Brake, through GBCS, Western North Carolina Conference

-Nate Weiland, through GBCS, Indiana Conference
+- Nate Weiland, through GBCS, Indiana Conference

-Rev. Joan Pell, through GBCS, California-Nevada Conference.
+- Rev. Joan Pell, through GBCS, California-Nevada Conference